FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 The main purpose of this recipe is:

-> To provide an overview of elements that could help users in prioritization and selection of potential project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s,
+> To provide an overview of elements that could help users in prioritization and selection of potential project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s,
 > processes, or data for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification.
 > For each of these elements, we provide comparative benefits between different stages and justify the order of the
 > stages required for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification.
 Finally, we also highlight the reasons for making the data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/).

 ## Introduction
-With the increased awareness of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/), the drive to implement them can be felt in project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s and programs.
+With the increased awareness of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/), the drive to implement them can be felt in project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s and programs.
-However, considering the volume and variety of such project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s and the finite nature of available resources, it is also necessary to establish a *principled approach* to prioritizing datasets for data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification.
+However, considering the volume and variety of such project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s and the finite nature of available resources, it is also necessary to establish a *principled approach* to prioritizing datasets for data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification.
 The present recipe aims to provide insights into how to go about this process by showcasing essential criteria which have been considered and "battle-tested".